Dropkick Murphys: Going Out in Style and Signed and Sealed in Blood (2011–2015)

-Following the band's performance on November 16, 2014, in San Antonio, Texas, the band was headed to Tulsa, Oklahoma, for their next performance.
-They also made a stop in Dallas, Texas, to take Al Barr to the airport so he could fly home to attend the funeral of a close friend.
+After the band's performance on November 16, 2014, in San Antonio, Texas, the band was headed to Tulsa, Oklahoma for their next performance.
+They also made a stop in Dallas to take Al Barr to the airport so he could fly home to attend the funeral of a close friend.
 Just north of Austin, Texas, the band's tour bus was involved in a fatal accident when a pedestrian suddenly ran onto the highway in front of the bus, in what is believed by police to be a suicide.
-Ken Casey stated that "the band is pretty shaken up and don't want to talk about the situation, especially since they don't even know if the family has been notified yet".
+Ken Casey said that "the band is pretty shaken up and don't want to talk about the situation, especially since they don't even know if the family has been notified yet".
 The band's bus was badly damaged and their driver was too upset over the tragedy, leading the band to cancel their Tulsa performance.
 The two acts scheduled to open for the band gave a free show for the fans in Tulsa at a different venue.
 In 2015, Ken Casey started Murphys Boxing promotion and served as a corner man for boxers such as Danny O'Connor (once ranked one of the top 15 boxers in the world) and Spike O'Sullivan.

-On January 21, 2015, the band announced on their Facebook page that at the annual Punk Rock Bowling and Music Festival in Las Vegas in May 2015 they would perform Do or Die in its entirety.
-They also announced that they are currently writing new music for the next album.

-On June 22, 2015, the band announced on Facebook that after a hiatus from the band, they had parted ways with Josh "Scruffy" Wallace after twelve years with the band, stating "We wish Josh and his family all the best going forward and thank him for his time with us."
-Wallace would join the Mahones in early 2016.
-Lee Forshner replaced Wallace as the band's touring and recording bagpipe player although he is not considered an official member of the band.
+On June 22, 2015, Josh "Scruffy" Wallace left the band after twelve years, with the band stating via Facebook stating "We wish Josh and his family all the best going forward and thank him for his time with us."
+Wallace would go on join the Mahones in early 2016.
+Lee Forshner, a former retired firefighter/paramedic, replaced Wallace as the band's touring and recording bagpipe player although he was never considered an official member of the band.
+The band's annual St. Patrick's Day tour in 2016 marked the band's 20th anniversary.
+The tour featured two new songs called "The Ghosts of Rock'n'Roll" and "Sandlot".

-On September 9, 2015, the band was invited by the New England Patriots to perform at their opening game at Gillette Stadium before they took the field.